 New buildings in Switzerland are frequently entirely (apart from the foundations and roofs) wooden.
 It is impressively sustainable.
 The wood has likely been grown and milled nearby.

 I’m passing quite a few mobile chook set-ups.
-They are just move them around paddocks.
+They just move them around paddocks.
 In Australia, 10,000 chooks per hectare (one per square metre) qualifies as free range.
 Not here.

 Downtown Bern.
 Switzerland is highly recommended for cycle touring.
 All levels of government endorse and encourage cycling.
 The cycling infrastructure is fantastic.
 Now I’m off to Zurich, three days away.
 I know I can get a bike carton at the airport.